mklew/cassandra-transactions/cts-specification.md

 # Cassandra Transactions (CTS) - specification

+## General ideas

+_CTS_ will be created in similar mindset as Akka which is designed for distributed environment and local execution is done by means of optimization.
+Similary here, many areas i.e. callbacks to actors can be optimized to avoid going through network.

 ## Events

 _Events_ are statements that are executed at some time in the future. (when EventExecutor executes them).